United States Capitol: Features

-At one end of the room near the Old Supreme Court Chamber is a statue of John C. Calhoun.
+A statue of John C. Calhoun is located at one end of the room near the Old Supreme Court Chamber.
 On the right leg of the statue, a mark from a bullet fired during the 1998 shooting incident is clearly visible.
 The bullet also left a mark on the cape, located on the back right side of the statue.

-Twelve presidents have lain in state in the Rotunda for public viewing, most recently George H. W. Bush.
+Thirteen presidents have lain in state in the Rotunda for public viewing, most recently Jimmy Carter.
 The tomb meant for Washington stored the catafalque which is used to support coffins lying in state or honor in the Capitol.
 The catafalque now on display in the Exhibition Hall of the Capitol Visitor Center was used for President Lincoln.

 The Hall of Columns is located on the House side of the Capitol, home to twenty-eight fluted columns and statues from the National Statuary Hall Collection.
 In the basement of the Capitol building in a utility room are two marble bathtubs, which are all that remain of the once elaborate Senate baths.
 These baths were a spa-like facility designed for members of Congress and their guests before many buildings in the city had modern plumbing.
 The facilities included several bathtubs, a barbershop, and a massage parlor.

 A steep metal staircase, totaling 365 steps, leads from the basement to an outdoor walkway on top of the Capitol's dome.
 The number of steps represents each day of the year.
 Also in the basement, the weekly Jummah prayer is held on Fridays by Muslim staffers.